sbhakat/Plasmepsin-bace/README.md

 4. PCA-TIP3P contains plumed.dat file which uses PC1 and PC2 as CVs to perform metadynamics simulations (see the paper for analyses and plots)
 5. COM TIP3P and TIP4P contains plumed.dat files to perform metadynamics simulations with centre of mass CVs (see full description in our paper).

-Snapshots from clustering (using K-hybrid algorithm installed within Enspara) can be accessed here: https://drive.google.com/file/d/1hBR4G9GIb-JIyNrc9_eZIwx89Z8x4NIe/view?usp=sharing
+Snapshots from clustering (using K-centers algorithm installed within Enspara) can be accessed here: https://drive.google.com/file/d/1hBR4G9GIb-JIyNrc9_eZIwx89Z8x4NIe/view?usp=sharing
 The clustering was performed (using the build_msm.py script) on apo Plm-II using one of the MD trajectory with TIP3P water model.